xkema/xkema.github.io/_posts/2020-11-04-memory-usage-of-extra-dom-nodes.md

 ---
 title: Memory Usage of Extra DOM Nodes
-excerpt: In this last post, we'll compare the memory snapshots for a page that has the same content but different sizes of comment nodes.
+excerpt: In this last part of the series, we'll compare the memory snapshots for a page that has the same content but different sizes of comment nodes.
 tags:
   - dom
   - memory usage